 He has been a Westminster lobby correspondent, a White House correspondent and a Wall Street editor.
 He even presented Tomorrow’s World for a time in the late 70s!

-In addition to the five programmes he presents weekly for the BBC he is currently chairman of various companies, including The Spectator Magazine Group in London, ITP Magazines in the Gulf and World Media Rights (London), which makes historical TV documentaries for the global market.
+In addition to the programmes he presents for the BBC he is currently chairman of various companies, including The Spectator Magazine Group in London, ITP Magazines in the Gulf and World Media Rights (London), which makes historical TV documentaries for the global market.

 Andrew is a Fellow of the Royal Society for Arts, Manufactures and Commerce (FRSA).
 In the autumn of 1999 he was elected Lord Rector of the University of St Andrews, one of the oldest and most distinguished universities in the world.
 On stepping down from that post in the autumn of 2002 he was made a Doctor of Laws by the university.